0xvashishth/CalcHub/Calculators/Transpose_3X3_Matrix_Calculator/README.md

 # Transpose of 3X3 Matrix Calculator

+### Description:-

-### This Calculator helps us to calculate transpose of 3X3 matrix.
+This Calculator helps us to calculate transpose of 3X3 matrix.
+The user needs to input a 3x3 matrix and the Calculator displays its transpose matrix.

+### Features:-

+- Calculation of transpose of 3x3 matrix is done in very few seconds.
+- User-friendly website: The subscripts associated with each of the elements in array are displayed to indicate the position of the element in array.
+- Responsive and supports all devices.

 ### Built With:-

 - HTML
 - CSS
 - JavaScript